 I’ve never been more still than at my father’s funeral.

 I stood, outwardly greeting people who came to mourn with us yet inwardly still, everything in me silent.
-I sat and listened to eulogies, even one I had written, but I felt numb.
+While sitting and listening to eulogies, even one I had written, I felt numb.
 I sang our family’s favorite hymn.
 Yet for the first time in a long, long time, my mind was blank.
 I was quiet and still.

 The Day Everything Changed

 In just one day, everything changed.
 My dad was gone.
 I said goodbye over FaceTime to an unconscious version of him.
 We packed, bought plane tickets, said rushed farewells to our friends, and began the two-day journey home.

 I returned to America to silence, to a moment suspended in time that felt raw and incredibly real while also seeming like it was just a bad dream.
 For the first time in a while, I had no idea what to do, how to feel, or what would happen next.

 A few months before, a friend from my Southeast Asian home had shared something with my husband and me that the Lord laid on her heart.
 She and her husband had recently begun working with us to help equip others from their country to reach out to the unreached around them.
 As we met for prayer one day, this friend sensed God leading her to encourage us to “Be still.”

 That made perfect sense to us.
 Our lives as missionaries were more than busy.
 We were sharing the gospel, discipling believers, and leading a team, all the while continuing to go deeper in learning language and culture to be more effective.